johnbillion/user-switching/readme.txt

  * Instant switching and redirection to the WordPress Dashboard.
  * Instant switching back to the originating account.
  * It's completely secure (see the "Security" section below).
- * WordPress and WordPress MU compatible (watch out for a bbPress version soon).
+ * Compatible with WordPress, WordPress Multisite, and WordPress MU.

 = Security =